Bearer/bearer/docs/reference/installation.md

 ### Docker

-Bearer is also available as a Docker image on [Docker Hub](https://hub.docker.com/r/bearer/bearer) and [ghcr.io](https://github.com/Bearer/bearer/pkgs/container/bearer).
+Bearer CLI is also available as a Docker image on [Docker Hub](https://hub.docker.com/r/bearer/bearer) and [ghcr.io](https://github.com/Bearer/bearer/pkgs/container/bearer).

 With docker installed, you can run the following command with the appropriate paths in place of the examples.